Concordium/concordium.github.io/source/shared/net/mobile-wallet/create-account-mw.rst

    :local:
    :backlinks: none

-When you created your identity, it came with an initial account.
-The initial account is a special account that the identity provider submits to the chain.
-When you already have an identity, you can submit more accounts to the chain with that identity yourself.
+When you created your :ref:`identity<glossary-identity>`, it came with an :ref:`initial accounts<glossary-initial-account>`.
+The initial account is a special account that the :ref:`identity provider<glossary-identity-provider>` submits to the chain.
+When you already have an identity, you can submit more :ref:`accounts<glossary-account>` to the chain with that identity yourself.

+To learn more about identities and accounts, see :ref:`<reference-id-accounts>` and :ref:`<managing_accounts>`.

 Read the following or watch the video to learn how to create a new account.